"Racism—a mix of power, privilege, and prejudice—is sin, a violation of God’s intention for humanity."

 A Land Acknowledgement

-The North Carolina Synod office is located on the original and ancestral homelands of the Keyauwee people, and we give thanks for their presence here since time immemorial.
-We also wish to recognize and honor all our indigenous siblings who have called and continue to call this land their home.
+The North Carolina Synod office is located on the original and ancestral homelands of the Catawba and Keyauwee people, and we acknowledge their presence here since time immemorial.
+We also wish to recognize and honor all our Indigenous siblings who have called and continue to call this land their home.

 Additionally, the NC Synod Council is asking congregations to make their own land acknowledgment honoring and naming the ancestral tribal land.
 Learn more from the resources below: